Audience Estimation

 Choose where to start and what to defer.
 Use reach to build a phased plan: core markets now, expansion markets later.

-When you are ready, turn the selected segments into a structured spec, including interest IDs and geo settings, ready to launch.
+When you are ready, turn the selected segments into a structured spec, including interest IDs and geo settings.

 From Core Persona to Expansion